algonzalez/nsos/README.md

 Planned feature additions and/or enhancements:

+- add option to maximize a new window
 - configuration file to define aliases
 - localize strings and messages
 - considering option to interactively select a window if more than one is found